gbdev/gb-asm-tutorial/src/part3/title-screen.md

 ## Initiating the Title Screen

-In our title screen's "InitTitleScreen" function, we'll do the following:
+In our title screen's `InitTitleScreen` function, we'll do the following:
 * Clear the background and any sprites (because other game states may change/use them)
 * Reset the position of the background (because gameplay later will move it)
 * draw the title screen graphic